 - Settings.yaml Contains user-level settings, i.e. configuration options the users or administrators are meant to change.
-Settings are the highest level of system configuration. - Routes.yaml Contains routes configuration.
+Settings are the highest level of system configuration.
+Settings have Split configuration sources enabled. - Routes.yaml Contains routes configuration.
 This routing information is parsed and used by the MVC Web Routing mechanism.
-Refer to the Routing chapter for more information. - Objects.yaml Contains object configuration, i.e. options which configure objects and the combination of those on a lower level.
-See the Object Framework chapter for more information. - Policy.yaml Contains the configuration of the security policies of the system.
-See the Security chapter for details. - PackageStates.php Contains a list of packages and their current state, for example if they are active or not.
+Refer to the Routing chapter for more information.

+- Objects.yaml Contains object configuration, i.e. options which configure objects and the combination of those on a lower level.
+See the Object Framework chapter for more information.
+Objects have Split configuration sources enabled. - Policy.yaml Contains the configuration of the security policies of the system.
+See the Security chapter for details.
+Policy has Split configuration sources enabled. - PackageStates.php Contains a list of packages and their current state, for example if they are active or not.
 Don't edit this file directly, rather use the flow command line tool do activate and deactivate packages. - Caches.yaml Contains a list of caches which are registered automatically.
 Caches defined in this configuration file are registered in an early stage of the boot process and profit from mechanisms such as automatic flushing by the File Monitor.
-See the chapter about the Cache Framework for details. - Views.yaml Contains configurations for Views, for example the lookup paths for templates.
+See the chapter about the Cache Framework for details.
+Caches have Split configuration sources enabled. - Views.yaml Contains configurations for Views, for example the lookup paths for templates.
 See the Model View Controller chapter for details.